shoestringlab/altseven/README.md

 https://robertmunn.com/blog/installing-commandbox-on-ubuntu-1804-to-manage-cfml-based-web-app-development

-If you prefer to see alt7 in action with a NodeJS backend, you can clone the git repo for tasklist:
+If you prefer to see altseven in action with a NodeJS backend, you can clone the git repo for tasklist:

     $ git clone https://github.com/robertdmunn/tasklist

 Check the homepage/README for tasklist for directions on running it.

+*Updated* for version 1.1.0, there is an ES6 build that exports the framework for import using standard ES6 import statements.

+Check the test code in /test/es6/ for an example using the framework as an import in ES6.
+This code works in current Chrome and Firefox browsers without transpiling.